 Those with a family history of pancreatic cancer

-Other hereditary diseases associated with pancreatic cancer include familial breast cancer, familial atypical multiple mole melanoma syndrome, Peutz-Jaeghers syndrome, hereditary nonpolyposis colorectal cancer syndrome, hereditary pancreatitis, and ataxia telangectasia.
+Other hereditary diseases associated with pancreatic cancer include familial breast cancer, familial melanoma syndrome, Peutz-Jeghers syndrome, hereditary nonpolyposis colorectal cancer syndrome, and hereditary pancreatitis.